Pacific Islands Water Science Center

 Recent hydrologic conditions, HawaiiA summary of recent rainfall, streamflow, and groundwater conditions in Hawaii is provided below.
 These web pages are prepared in collaboration with the Hawaii State Commission on Water Resource Management and the County Water Departments and provide water-resource managers, scientists, and the public with timely information on the status and trends of hydrologic conditions in Hawaii.

 Maui--Below-average rainfall.
-October - November 2014, rainfall was about 50 percent of average.
+December 2014 - February 2015, rainfall was about 46 percent of average.
 Rainfall data are missing for part of August and September due to equipment malfunction.
-As of November 2014, rainfall at Puu Kukui, the summit of the West Maui Mountains was below average 8 of the last 10 months with complete rainfall records.
-Three months of rainfall data are missing during the previous year due to equipment malfunction.
+As of February 2015, rainfall at Puu Kukui, the summit of the West Maui Mountains was below average 8 of the last 10 months with complete rainfall records.
+Two months of rainfall data are missing during the previous year due to equipment malfunction.

 Links to USGS WaterWatch for current streamflow conditions in Hawaii.
 Links open in a new browser window.